sanko/At_future.pm/README.md

 # Core Methods

-This atprot client includes the following methods to cover the most common operations.
+This atproto client includes the following methods to cover the most common operations.

 ## `new( ... )`